-Criteria Strategic assets Does the matter affect a strategic asset?
-Financial impacts What impact would there be on Council's finances?
+Criteria the value relevant Strategic assets Does the matter affect a strategic asset? - Finances Council v expendit Financial impacts What impact would there be on Council's finances?
 What would be the impact on Council's debt?
-What would be the impact on rates?
-District strategy How consistent is the matter with Council's long term plan, annual plan or another major Council plan that may be relevant to the matter?
-Public interest How widespread is the public interest?
-Mana whenua's relationships with land and water Is this consistent with the values and aspirations of tāngata whenua with regards to the sustainable management of the District?
-What impact would this have on mana whenua's relationships with land and water?
-Legislation Are there any legislative requirements that indicate the significance of the matter?
+What would be the impact on rates? total valu Council v expendite annual b District How consistent is the matter with Council v plan deb strategy Council's long term plan, annual plan or another major Council plan that may be relevant to the matter?
+Council v to breact rates inc Public interest How widespread is the public interest? - · District strategy Council v any Cour organisa Mana whenua's relationships Is this consistent with the values and aspirations of tangata whenua - no longe interest with land and water with regards to the sustainable management of the District?
+What impact would this have on mana - Public interest There is debate. whenua's relationships with land and water?
+Mana whenua's The matt Memora Legislation Are there any legislative requirements that indicate the significance of the matter? relationships with land and water tāngata v opportun agreeme 1 -